TGDivy/TGDivy/README.md

 ## 💬🌞

-> It is indeed a radical act of love just to sit down and be quiet for a time by yourself. ~ Jon Kabat-Zinn
+> It is what we make out of what we have, not what we are given, that separates one person from another. ~ Nelson Mandela

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )